Erfaniaa/binance-futures-trading-bot/README.md

 - [Crypto Trading Strategy Backtester](https://github.com/Erfaniaa/crypto-trading-strategy-backtester)
 - [Binance Spot Trading Bot](https://github.com/smzerehpoush/binance-spot-trading-bot)
-- [Finestel](https://finestel.com/): Our automated trading bot can be used on Finestel, a social trading website where users can copy the trades of successful traders to gain profits.
-By using Finestel in conjunction with our bot, users have the opportunity to increase their returns while learning from more experienced traders.
+- [Finestel](https://finestel.com/): Our automated trading bot can be used on Finestel & Finestel Pro: a crypto copy trading platform where pro traders & asset managers can connect their exchange accounts and manage their clients’ and communities of investors’ assets by using Finestel/Finestel Pro in conjunction with our Binance futures bot.
+Investors have the opportunity to profit the same as you while learning from more experienced traders.

 ## Credits